xyz2b/rabbitmq_exporter/README.md

 RABBIT_EXPORTERS | exchange,node,queue | List of enabled modules.
 Just "connections" is not enabled by default RABBIT_TIMEOUT | 30 | timeout in seconds for retrieving data from management plugin.
-MAX_QUEUES | 0 | max number of queues before we drop metrics (disabled if set to 0)
+MAX_QUEUES | 0 | max number of queues before we drop metrics (disabled if set to 0) EXCLUDE_METRICS | | Metric names to exclude from export. comma-seperated. e.g. "recv_oct, recv_cnt".
+See exporter_*.go for names

 Example and recommended settings: